CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab28.md

 1. Close the **Quick Test** window.

-## Use the object detector in a client application

-Now you're ready to publish your trained model and use it in a client application.

 ## Task 6: Publish the object detection model

+In this task, you’ll publish the best-trained iteration (e.g., fruit-detector) to your Prediction resource.
+You’ll capture the prediction endpoint and key so external apps can call the hosted model.

 1. In the Custom Vision portal, on the **Performance** page,  click **&#128504; Publish** to publish the trained model.